 - Thromboembolism (pulmonary or venous).

 - Exacerbation of underlying diseases such as diabetes or coronary artery disease (CAD).

-These are a relatively uncommon complication of fractures (2.9% of fractures admitted to hospital in one series) in areas where skin adheres tightly to bone with little intervening soft tissue cushioning.
+These are a relatively uncommon complication of fractures in areas where skin adheres tightly to bone with little intervening soft tissue cushioning.
 Examples include the ankle, wrist, elbow and foot.